-Figure 1.7 Accessible Natural Space, April 2023
+Figure 1.7 Accessible Natural Space, April 2024

-Source: Outdoor Recreation NI
+Source: Outscape

-Figure 1.7 is a collated Northern Ireland-wide map of all accessible natural space over two hectares and off-road routes.
-It includes natural spaces and trails where the public have the landowner's permission to visit, such as in urban and country parks, forests, beaches and walking trails.
+Figure 1.7 displays a collated map of all accessible natural space spanning two hectares or more, as well as off-road trails throughout Northern Ireland.
+It encompasses natural spaces accessible to the public with permission from the landowners, including urban and rural parks, forests, beaches, and off-road trails.